Antoinette J. Citizen

 Prototype: 28 hour watch

-Posted in Arduino by antoinettejcitizen on 09/14/2011
+Posted in Arduino, experiments by antoinettejcitizen on 09/14/2011

 I am hoping to follow a 25 hour day for a month, and then a 28 hour day.
 So I am making a watch that allows you to adjust the length of day.
 This prototype allows you to set the length of day between 1 hour and 48 hours as well as normal functions of a watch like setting the minutes and hours.